 The board of directors is actively involved in the oversight of risks, including strategic, credit, liquidity, operational and other risks, which could affect our business.
-The board of directors does not have a standing risk management committee, but administers this oversight function directly through the board of directors as a whole and through its committees, which oversee risks relevant to their respective functions.
-For example, the Audit Committee assists the board of directors in its risk oversight function by reviewing and discussing with management our compliance with accounting principles, financial reporting practices, system of disclosure controls and internal controls over financial reporting and the treasury function, including management of our cash and investments.
-The Compensation Committee assists the board of directors in its risk oversight function by considering risks relating to the design of our executive compensation programs and arrangements and employee benefit plans.
-The Technology Strategy Committee advises management on risks associated with the development, planning and implementation of our long-term intellectual property strategy and new product initiatives, as well as important intellectual property transactions.
-The full board of directors considers strategic risks and opportunities and receives reports from the committees regarding risk oversight in their areas of responsibility as necessary.
-The board of directors and each committee administers its respective risk oversight function by evaluating management's monitoring, assessment and management of risks, including steps taken to limit our exposure to known risks, through regular interaction with our senior management and in board and committee deliberations that are closed to members of management.
-The interaction with management occurs not only at formal board and committee meetings but also through periodic and other written and oral communications.
+The board of directors does not have a standing risk management committee, but administers this oversight function directly through the board of directors as a whole and through its committees, which overse risks relevant to their respective functions.
+For example, in addition to the oversight matters described in the preceding paragraph, the Audit Committee also assists the board of directors in its risk oversight function by reviewing and discussing with management our compliance with accounting principles and the treasury function, including management of our cash and investments.
+The Compensation programs and arrangements and employee benefit plans.
+The full board of directors considering risks and opportunities and receives reports from the committees regarding risk oversight in their areas of responsibility as necessary.
+The board of directors and each committee administers its respective risks, through regular interaction with our senior management and in board and committee deliberations that are closed to members of management.
+The interaction with management occurs not only at formal board and committee meetings but also periodically through other written and oral communications.